Best Practices for NAS Promise SmartStor NS6700 RAID Array Data Recovery

 Yes, the use of redundant power supplies can reduce the chances of data loss on NAS Promise SmartStor NS6700 devices.
 Redundant power supplies provide backup power in case one power supply fails.
 This ensures continuous power supply to the device, preventing sudden shutdowns or interruptions that can lead to data loss.
 Redundant power supplies also increase the overall reliability and availability of the NAS device, minimizing the risk of data loss due to power-related issues.

-Although NAS SmartStor NS6700 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS SmartStor NS6700 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view